 In 1963, he entered Guatemala at the request of the promoter and businessman Oswaldo Johnson.
 He searched for Mexican talent to add to his roster, hoping to attract more people to his wrestling cards.
 Here, Delfino entered a vacant Welterweight Championship tournament where fellow Mexican wrestlers Pokarito Ramirez and Paulino Mar participated.
-He would lose in the finals to Guatemalan superstar Mascara Roja via a painful submission maneuver.
+He lost in the finals to Guatemalan superstar Mascara Roja via a back-breaking submission maneuver.

 He returned to Mexico in 1964, aiming to wrest away the Mexican National Lightweight Championship from Chanoc, who’d beaten Juanito Díaz for the title.

 Now indignant, Díaz wanted to help Delfino defeat Chanoc, so he took him under his wing.
 Ulises successfully exerted his revenge on Chanoc at Arena Mexico after losing his mask and twice his hair to him on previous occasions.
 After defending the belt about five times, including against Dick Angelo (José Luis Ortiz Mejía), Chanoc, unfortunately, regained the Mexican National Lightweight Championship and seemed to have the last laugh that year.